Minna Craucher: "Madame Craucher"

 Thanks to the "Madame Craucher" identity created with the help of her lively imagination and attraction, she probably appeared in the high society of Helsinki in the early spring of 1925.
 According to her story, she was a German noblewoman, a millionaire and a generous art lover.
-Finnish descent explained proficiency in the Finnish language.
-The sets included a Willys Knight convertible from Stockmann for a down payment and a driver with a "Russian prince" in the background.
+Finnish descent explained her proficiency in the Finnish language.
+Props used to substantiate her claims included a Willys Knight convertible from Stockmann paid with a down payment and a driver with a purported "Russian prince" in the background.

-In 1925, Craucher met 12 years younger Olavi Paavolainen, whose mistress she would be for several years.
-Together with journalist Ensio Svanberg, Minna Craucher co-founded the "Entertainment and Travel Directory", a magazine that later became known as Seura (meaning "The Society") and was published in 1926–1929.
-The authors of the magazine included at least Kersti Bergroth, Pentti Haanpää, Martti Merenmaa, Elina Vaara, Väinö Nuorteva, and Mika Waltari.
+In 1925, Craucher met the 12 years younger Olavi Paavolainen, and was his mistress for several years.
+Together with journalist Ensio Svanberg, Craucher co-founded the "Entertainment and Travel Directory", a magazine that later became known as Seura (meaning "The Society") which was published in 1926–1929.
+The authors of the magazine included Kersti Bergroth, Pentti Haanpää, Martti Merenmaa, Elina Vaara, Väinö Nuorteva, and Mika Waltari, among others.
 The editors-in-chief were Yrjö Rauanheimo, Lauri Viljanen and Waltari.
-Minna Craucher was the acquirer and marketer of the magazine's advertising space.
-As the magazine itself was not very attractive, Craucher even resorted to blackmail in obtaining advertising contracts.
+Craucher was the acquirer and marketer of the magazine's advertising space.
+As the magazine itself was not very popular, Craucher even resorted to blackmail in obtaining advertising contracts.

-Madame Craucher's salon was a popular gathering place for Tulenkantajat ("The Flame Bearers") and other young writers of the time because of her generous service and her fascinating persona.
+Craucher's salon was a popular gathering place for Tulenkantajat ("The Flame Bearers") and other young writers of the time because of her generous service and her fascinating persona.
 Of the authors who visited Craucher's salon, at least Joel Lehtonen, Martti Merenmaa and Mika Waltari have described the salon and its owner.
 The salon was located at Freesenkatu 4 A 3.
-The salon, or apartment Madame Craucher, was bought by master builder K. E. Lund on 7 November 1924.
+The salon, or apartment Craucher, was bought by master builder K. E. Lund on 7 November 1924.
 The 47-square-meter apartment at that time was a modern type of apartment, a double apartment.
 The most striking part of it was the Turkish room.
 The colorful interior was softened by suitable lighting.
 The materials were stunning: oriental rugs all the way to the walls, brass tobacco tables and a large number of cushions to sit on.
 From Freesenkatu, Craucher later moved to Mechelininkatu 23 A 20.

 In the Lapua Movement

-When the Seura magazine ceased to be published in 1929, the focus of Craucher's activities shifted to officers and right-wing politicians.
-According to Selén, young officers – like young writers – were exposed to Madame's entertainment.
+When the Seura magazine ceased to be published in 1929, the focus of Craucher's activities shifted to officers and far right-wing politicians.
+According to Selén, young officers – like young writers – were exposed to Craucher's entertainment.
 Craucher herself, for her part, felt drawn to uniforms, according to the author of the biography.
-Craucher got involved in the right-wing Lapua Movement by first talking about herself as an advertiser for its Aktivisti magazine.
+Craucher became involved in the right-wing Lapua Movement by first talking about herself as an advertiser for its Aktivisti magazine.
 Here she took advantage of fabricated recommendations from Marshal Mannerheim, among others.